The Difference Between Macadam and Polymeric Rubber

 - Range of colours – Can be customised to match your preferences and needs.

-- Best for professional athletics and a higher standard of play – Due to the surface being a lot more tailored for athletics, it makes the best surface for it.
+- Best for professional athletics and a higher standard of play – Due to the surface is a lot more tailored for athletics, it makes the best surface for it.

 - Porous – Again, this surface can drain water that starts to form on the EPDM.